Are you sitting comfortably? Then let us begin.

 This beautiful infographic from Medical Billing and Coding explains the candid truth about the amount of time we all spend sitting on a daily basis.

-We hope this infographic has shed some light on your sitting habits.
+We hope the infographic has shed some light on your sitting habits.
 Share this post and spread the word by using the buttons below.

 Like this article?
 Subscribe to our monthly newsletter to never miss out.